Vegan Thai Quinoa Salad

 Instructions

-- Cook quinoa like this.
+- Cook quinoa according to these instructions.

 - While the quinoa is cooking, prepare all veggies.
 I like to use a mandoline for the cabbage to get it very thin, but you can also just chop.